achosoluto/VendorGrid/WEB_DEMO_ACCESS.md

 1. Click "Main Dashboard" or navigate to: `http://localhost:5173`
 2. Click "Sign In" to access the mock authentication system
 3. Explore the vendor dashboard features:
-   - Create a new vendor profile
+   - Create a new vendor profile with Canadian business support
    - View audit logs and access history
    - Test the profile editing functionality
+   - Experience data provenance tracking

 ### **Step 3: See AI Data Integration in Action**
 1. Navigate to: `http://localhost:5173/demo`